In the past, many therapists focused primarily on challenges and symptoms of mental health disorders – how to treat

 A Look at the Neuroscience of Mental Health

-Studies indicate that mental health disorders affect the vast majority of the world population today.
-And the root of all these troubles lies in our brain – the key to understanding which lies in the study of neuroscience (Kessler et al., 2009).
-When entwined with mental health, neuroscientific explorations suggest which part of the brain is responsible for causing what trouble, and how we can address to solve that.
+Neuroscience suggests which parts of the brain are responsible for causing which behaviors, and how we can address them.
 It helps us understand the molecular changes that the brain undergoes in different psychotic and neurotic conditions (Kessler et al., 2009).

-A research paper on Global Mental Health and Neuroscience published by Professor Dan J Stein and colleagues (2015) spoke on how neuroscience was effectively incorporated in treating mental health issues across all ages and cultural backgrounds.
+Stein et al. (2015) assessed how neuroscience has been effectively incorporated in treating mental health issues across all ages and cultural backgrounds.

-Mental disturbances activate neural connections that provoke negative thoughts, actions, and emotions.
-By understanding the neuroscience behind these psychological problems – for example, what happens in the brain when we are in trauma, or which parts of the cortex gets activated due to mood disorders, psychologists can better manage the issues and delve into a deeper level of treatment.
+Neural connections can provoke negative thoughts, actions, and emotions.
+By understanding the neuroscience behind psychological phenomena (for example, what happens in the brain when we experience trauma or which parts of the cortex gets activated due to mood disorders) psychologists may be better able to manage their client’s issues and delve into a deeper level of treatment.

-Neuroscience makes mental health interventions more focused and evidence-based.
-For example, schizophrenic patients suffer a lot in terms of their cognitive functioning.
-Their dysfunctional thoughts prevent them from getting back to their usual lives or perform daily life activities.
+Neuroscience aims to make mental health interventions focused and evidence-based.
+For example, individuals with schizophrenia may experience problems with cognitive functioning, which may prevent them from getting back to their usual lives or performing daily life activities.

-The neuroscientific approach helped professionals in realizing this and therefore, targeting cognitive repair as an essential part of treating people with schizophrenia.
-As a result, the prognosis was much better than it was before (Barch, 2005).
+Neuroscience research has helped professionals realize this and target cognitive repair as an essential part of treating people with schizophrenia improving their prognosis (Barch, 2005).

-Incorporating neuroscience in mental health had numerous benefits.
+Incorporating neuroscience in mental health treatment has had numerous benefits.

-- Neuroscience made it easier for therapists and professionals to dig into the root causes of the disorder.
+- Neuroscience makes it easier for therapists and professionals to dig into the root causes of disorders.

-- It helped in promoting mental well-being, happiness, and quality of life.
+- It helps promote mental wellbeing, happiness, and quality of life.

-- Neuroscience paved the way for early diagnosis and a brighter prognosis of any psychological treatment plan.
+- Neuroscience paves the way for early diagnosis and a brighter prognosis.

-- It helped in understanding the relationship between the mind and the body with more accuracy.
+- It helps explain the relationship between the mind and the body with more accuracy.